yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 The function computes \\(r=\mathcal{H}\_s(D \; \|\| \; \text{index}) + s\\), where \\(\mathcal{H}\_s: \\{0,1\\}^* \rightarrow \mathbb{Z}^{\*}\_{l} \\) is a hash function to scalars and `||` is a binary concatenation.

-As you noticed, Monero app makes no difference between point and scalar encryption, thus we can use them interchangeably.
+As you noticed, Ledger Monero app makes no difference between point and scalar encryption, thus we can use them interchangeably.
 If we know the value of the \\(D\\) (one known value is the encryption of zero) we also known the value of \\(\mathcal{H}\_s(D \; \|\| \; \text{index})\\).
 Thus we can compute \\(s = r - \mathcal{H}\_s(D \; \|\| \; \text{index})\\).

 Spend key extraction is thus: